 Our school is proud to recognize students during the school year for their academic success and improvement.
 Regular, on-time attendance is crucial to ensure that students continually progress toward mastery of grade level expectations.
-Those students who have perfect attendance (including no tardies) will be recognized.
+Those students who have perfect attendance (arriving on time every day and completing the entire day) will be recognized.

-Textbooks
+D. Textbooks

 Students are issued textbooks at the beginning of the school year.
 They will be responsible for any lost or damaged textbooks.
-Failure to pay for replacement of these materials may result in a delay in the release of school records.
+Failure to pay for replacement of these materials may result in a delay in the release of school records and may affect their participation in promotion ceremonies or other school activities.

-Physical Education
+E. Physical Education

 All students are required to participate in physical education activities.
-If a student is unable to participate due to illness or an injury, they must bring a written excuse from a parent or legal guardian and present it to their teacher.
+If a student is unable to participate due to illness or injury, they must bring a written excuse from a parent or legal guardian and present it to their teacher.
 If your child is to be excused from PE for more than three days, a note from a doctor is required.

-Response to Intervention and the Intervention Progress Team (IPT)
+F. Response to Intervention and the Intervention Progress Team (IPT)

 The Rio School District's leadership believes that a child's ability to learn is affected by social, emotional, behavioral, health and economic factors outside the classroom.
-The District's Response to Intervention (Rtl) Model provides a framework making it possible for students to access a range of programs and obtain services that will support the individual needs the child and his/her family.
-Both academic of Social/Emotional/Behavioral ("SBE") interventions are made available through site Intervention Progress Teams (IPT).
-The Rtl process acts as a framework and organizing tool so that all district services and interventions will be accessible at the appropriate levels of interventions.
+The District's Response to Intervention (RtI) Model provides a framework making it possible for students to access a range of programs and obtain services that will support the individual needs of the child and his/her family.
+Both academic and Social/Emotional/Behavioral interventions are made available through site Intervention Progress Teams (IPT).
+The RtI process acts as a framework and organizing tool so that all district services and interventions will be accessible at the appropriate levels of interventions.
 The team is a regular education process that uses a positive problem solving team approach to do everything possible to make students' school life successful.
 Parents of referred students are an important part of this process.
-The student's progress is monitored frequently to see if those interventions are sufficient to help the student to catch up with his or her peers.
+The student to catch up with his or her peers.
 If the student fails to show significantly improved skills despite several well-designed and implemented interventions, this failure to 'respond to intervention' can be viewed as evidence of underlying problems that may lead to an assessment for possible special education services.

-Library
+G. Library

 Our school provides library services for students.
-Students visit the library on a regular basis, during which times they are allowed to check out library books to read at home and at school.
-It is the student's responsibility to return his/her library book within the designated time period.
-Failure to do so will result in loss of check-out privileges.
+Students visit the library on a regular basis, during which time they can check out library books to read at home and at school.
+It is the student's responsibility to return his/her library book within the designated time.
+Failure to do so will result in lost of check-out privileges.
 Lost or stolen library books are considered the responsibility of the students' family.
 Written notification for replacement cost(s) of lost book(s) will be provided to parents.

-Field Trips
+H. Field Trips